wilfex81/wilfex81/README.md

 - 👋 Hi, I’m @wilfex81
 - 👀 I’m interested in python backend
-- 🌱 I’m currently learning and improving my python skils
+- 🌱 I’m currently learning and improving my python skills
 - 💞️ I’m looking to collaborate on anything that has to do with python
 - 📫 How to reach me email:Wilfex81@gmail.com